YDCHN86/Luna-Yu.github.io/index.md

 Here is **Duo Yu (Saber, 余朵)**.<br>

-I am a cow house in the a group in Hangzhou.
+I am a cow horse in the a group in Hangzhou.

-Prior to Cambridge, I have worked on wireless networks, cybersecurity, and machine learning under the guidance of [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
-Besides, I was honored to be selected as an Undergraduate Scholar at the leading conferences AAAI 2024 and SIGKDD 2024.
+I decided to become a person who dedicates himself to the good life of the people.
+Maybe I am a Communist Party member, I hope everyone can have enough food, meat, eggs, milk, and vegetablesto eat; everyone only needs to work 5 days a week, 8 hours a day; everyone can abandon the professional filter and receive due respect; everyone has a place to rely on when old and a place to take care of when young

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at — **hc663 [at] cam.ac.uk**
+Feel free to reach out to me at — **YDCHN86.com**

 ---